ThinkStation: E30

-Announced in March 2011, the E30 workstation could be equipped with either Intel Core i or Intel Xeon processors.
-The workstation could be equipped with either 80GB or 160GB solid state drives.
-Discrete graphics were available on the workstation, in the form of NVIDIA Quadro or NVS graphics.
+Announced in March 2011, the E30 workstation could be equipped with either Intel Core i3/i5/i7 or Intel Xeon E3-1200 processors.
+The workstation could be equipped with either 80 GB or 160 GB solid state drives.
+Discrete graphics were available on the workstation, in the form of Nvidia Quadro or NVS graphics.

 When the E30 was launched, Tao Gu, the executive director and general manager of Lenovo's Workstation Business Unit said, "We created the ThinkStation E30 workstation to offer extremely powerful processing on a software-certified solution at desktop prices."

 Detailed specifications of the workstation are as follows: